 Parking Robert’s Rules

 Robert’s Rules of Order and its 20th century variations help many governing groups keep their meetings on track.
 The rules provide mechanisms to help balance and limit participation, especially in more volatile forums where there are competing parties or interests.
-The internet is full of information on these procedures if one is looking for help.[1]Alternatively there is also a book entitled Roberta’s Rules of Order by Alice Collier Cochran published in 2004 by Jossey-Bass.
-The publisher’s description says: “this book … Continue reading I not a big fan of non-profit boards being wedded to them.
+The internet is full of information on these procedures if one is looking for help.((Alternatively there is also a book entitled Roberta’s Rules of Order by Alice Collier Cochran published in 2004 by Jossey-Bass.
+The publisher’s description says: “this book challenges nonprofit leaders…. to retire Robert’s Rules of Order and adopt a simpler, friendlier, and more effective method for conducting meetings.))
+I not a big fan of non-profit boards being wedded to them.
 The basic idea of using motions to help focus discussion is however, a useful one.
 Hence this post.
 I suspect though that some “parliamentarians” will take exception when they read this.

 Use formal procedures for really important decisions